Martijn Doolaard introduces his new adventure of building a homestead in the Italian Alps.

 Patience and PersistenceRenovating a homestead is a slow process that requires patience and persistence, especially when dealing with unforeseen complications.

-Suggestions is a premium feature.
-Upgrade to premium to unlock AI-powered explanations and insights.
+This is a premium feature.
+Upgrade to unlock advanced features and tools.